 Cleaning and Prepping the Walls

 Make sure to cover any outlets, light switches, and any other fixtures that are on the wall.
 Once you’ve finished cleaning and prepping the walls, you’re ready to apply a coat of primer.
 To do this, make sure that your brushes are clean, and then apply a light coat of primer to the walls.
-It’s important to make sure that you apply the primer to all walls, including the ceiling.
+It’s important to make sure that you apply the primer to all walls.
 Note: You can either paint the primer directly onto the wall or use a brush to apply it onto a roller.

 After you’ve finished applying the primer, you’re ready to apply the waterproof paint.
 Start by applying a heavy coat of basement waterproofing paint to the walls.
 Make sure to apply additional coats in different directions to ensure that you coat the entire wall.
 For maximum protection, we advise applying 3-4 heavy coats, allowing for ample drying and curing time in between coats.